linode/docs/docs/products/networking/nodebalancers/guides/ssl-termination/index.md

     - [LAMP Stack](/docs/guides/web-servers/lamp/)
     - [LEMP Stack](/docs/guides/web-servers/lemp/)

 - In addition, this guide assumes that you have already deployed a NodeBalancer and have configured it with two or more back-end Linodes that make connections on port 80/HTTP.
-We recommend that you first verify that your NodeBalancer is configured correctly, prior to introducing the complexities of an encrypted connection over SSL.
+We recommend that you first verify that your NodeBalancer is configured correctly, before introducing the complexities of an encrypted connection over SSL.
 If you would like assistance with setting up a basic NodeBalancer configuration, please review the following documentation:

     - [Getting Started with NodeBalancers](/docs/products/networking/nodebalancers/get-started/)
     - [NodeBalancer Reference Guide](/docs/products/networking/nodebalancers/guides/configure/)